connervieira/Assassin/CONFIGURATION.md

     - Activating this setting can easily cause fatal errors, so it should only be used for testing.
 - `refresh_delay`
     - This setting determines the amount of time, in seconds, the Assassin will wait at the beginning of each cycle before continuing.
+    - It's important to note that this setting doesn't guarantee Assassin will refresh exactly at the interval specified.
+This delay is added in addition to the natural delay created by processing alerts and handling data.
 - `debugging_output`
     - This determines whether Assassin will operate in a verbose mode, where it prints out frequent status messages with timestamps.
 This is useful for debugging and for finding sources of delay.
     - If you enable this, considering enabling the `disable_console_clearing` to prevent debugging messages from being cleared.